Colin Woodard, author portrait

 Colin Woodard

-Colin Woodard, a New York Times bestselling author, historian and award-winning journalist, is director of Nationhood Lab Salve Regina University’s Pell Center for International Relations and Public Policy.
-He is the author of six books that have been translated into a dozen foreign languages and inspired an NBC television drama.
-A longtime foreign correspondent, he reported from more than 50 countries on seven continents and, as an investigative reporter at Maine’s Portland Press Herald, won a 2012 George Polk Award and was a finalist for a 2016 Pulitzer Prize.
+Colin Woodard, a New York Times bestselling author, historian, and award-winning journalist, is director of Nationhood Lab at Salve Regina University’s Pell Center for International Relations and Public Policy.
+He is the author of seven books that have been translated into a dozen languages and have inspired an NBC television drama.
+A longtime foreign correspondent, he reported from more than fifty countries on seven continents and, as an investigative reporter at Maine’s Portland Press Herald, won a 2012 George Polk Award and was a finalist for a 2016 Pulitzer Prize.
 His work has appeared in The New York Times, Politico, The Washington Post, The Economist, Smithsonian, and dozens of other major publications.
-A graduate of Tufts University and the University of Chicago and a Fellow of the Royal Geographical Society, he lives in Maine.
+A graduate of Tufts University and the University of Chicago, and a fellow of the Royal Geographical Society, he lives in Maine.

 Nations Apart